The Most Common Felony Crimes in Colorado

 Collateral Consequences Beyond Sentencing

-Federal law prohibits individuals with domestic violence convictions from owning or possessing firearms.
+Federal law prohibits individuals with domestic violence convictions from owning or possessing firearms or ammunition.
 In Colorado, these restrictions are enforced strictly.
 If you face repeat charges, the court may impose extended protection orders that limit contact with family members or restrict your ability to live in shared residences.
 Even when jail is not part of the sentence, the long-term effects can be lasting and profoundly disruptive to your life.

 Are You Facing Repeat Domestic Violence Charges?
 Do Not Wait to Protect Yourself